 Room to Read is one such organization that’s been fundraising internationally for years.
 To increase the scope of their global impact, the organization seized an opportunity to partner with Classy and collaborate on Classy Passport.

-The newest product offering from Classy, Classy Passport is for anybody who wants to grow their fundraising beyond their backyard.
+The newest product offering from Classy, international fundraising with Classy Passport is for anybody who wants to grow their fundraising beyond their backyard.
 It doesn’t matter if they’re already established in international markets, or they’re looking to expand beyond their local community for the first time.

 Dr. Geetha Murali, Chief Development and Communications Officer at Room to Read, sat down with us to discuss the landscape of Room to Read’s international fundraising efforts and how Classy Passport helped them bring everything together.

 When Room to Read first began, the organization’s founders turned to domestic sources of fundraising to fuel their programs.
 Eventually, they began growing into international networks to find like minded individuals around the world who supported their mission.